LEARN HOW TO BE A MORE ENGAGED, EDUCATED AND EFFECTIVE ENVIRONMENTAL ADVOCATE!

 Stephanie Clements, Ph.D.

-Stephanie Clements joined Tropical Audubon Society as Education & Advocacy Director in May 2022 after earning her Ph.D. in Biology from University of Miami.
+Stephanie Clements, Ph.D., joined Tropical Audubon Society as Education & Advocacy Director in May 2022.
 She has been passionate about conservation of our natural world from a young age, and brings expertise in conservation biology, interpretive programming and environmental advocacy to our organization.

-Stephanie strongly believes in engaging kids with nature from a young age, and looks forward to developing interactive learning opportunities for South Florida families, including a post-pandemic reboot of our society’s annual Bird Day.
+Stephanie strongly believes in connecting kids with nature from a young age, and enjoys developing interactive learning opportunities for South Florida families, including our society’s annual Bird Day.

-In her free time, Stephanie enjoys hiking, camping, traveling, spending time with friends, and playing with her indoor cat.
+Stephanie personally enjoys hiking, camping, traveling, spending time with friends and playing with her indoor cat.

 Our Sponsors